 We have developed a number of communities, each with an architectural theme.
 These projects were each built around a single cul-de-sac lane with strict adherence to a single architectural style, including:

-Joiners Lane is named after the “wood joiners” or carpenters who were so important in crafting the buildings of Colonial Williamsburg.
-Joiners Lane is a community of houses, each of which is a reproduction of a specific town home or tavern from Williamsburg.
+Joiners Lane is a small community of houses, each of which is a reproduction of a specific town home or tavern from Colonial Williamsburg.
+Joiners Lane is named after the “wood joiners” or carpenters who were so important in crafting the buildings of that era.
 The images shown are photos of the Joiners Lane homes with an inset of the original Williamsburg building it copies.

 THE HUNT CLUB

 The Hunt Club is the former site of the old historic Potomac Hunt Club.
 The original old club house, built in a Maryland farmhouse style, was restored and became the centerpiece for the entire community.
 The remainder of the houses were built using regional architectural styles from different areas of Maryland.